djalbat/reaction-hooks/README.md

 Underneath the hood the `forceUpdate()` method will unmount the component's children and then mount the new children returned by invoking the component's `render()` method, which is passed the requisite update.
 In fact the update is just a plain old JavaScript object the single property of which is named after the effect and its value is the effect itself.

-Finally, note that a component or indeed any part of the application can be configured to listen to several effects as additional arguments to the `useEffects()` hook, hence the use of the plural, in which cases the encapculation of each effect in a plain old JavaScript object becomes invaluable for ascertaining which effect has been emitted.
+Finally, note that a component or indeed any part of the application can be configured to listen to several effects as additional arguments to the `useEffects()` hook, hence the use of the plural, in which cases the encapsulation of each effect in a plain old JavaScript object becomes invaluable for ascertaining which effect has been emitted.

 ## Building